ParaCoToUl/noarr-structures/noarr/tests/pipelines/integration/README.md

 Each folder here contains a scenario that tests Noarr pipelines in a certain setup.

-## `Simulation`
+## `world_simulation`

-We are given a 1D list of numbers (called the medium) and we want to multiply these nubers by 2, N times (the number of iterations).
+We are given a 1D list of numbers (called the world) and we want to multiply these nubers by 2, N times (the number of iterations).
 This setup mimics a simulation that modifies data in-place.

 Covers: k-means, fluid dynamics, heat dissipation, image adjustments, ...